 Tamarak Lake is a 7.1 mile out and back trail located near South Lake Tahoe, California and is rated as moderate.
-The trail is primarily used for hiking and horses and is accessible from March until November.
+The trail is primarily used for hiking and horses and is best used from March until November.
 Dogs and horses are also able to use this trail.

 Delightful secluded lake on Tahoe Rim Trail, short, rocky climb - water taxi!
 Don't let the modest distance/gain to Tamarack fool you.
 This is such a rocky climb you can wear out just trying to keep your footing, especially if not used to hiking at almost 7,800 ft.
 Views of Echo lakes and surrounding peaks are incredibly breathtaking, with flowers, aspens, pines, critters.
 Tamarack Lake is a perfect destination for beginners, small children, or the 1st overnight hike trip.
 Horses are allowed but trail is very rocky, with large boulders & many smaller, loose rocks covering the trail (hard on dog paws).
 The water taxi is great fun, but waiting for it may add up to an hour to your hike.
 Thrilling when the boat slows in narrow channel between upper & lower Echo lakes.
 Continue on the Tahoe Rim Trail past the signed turn to Tamarack, you'll reach Lake Aloha just past the meadows -- worth the longer, more strenuous hike.
 Permits are required to hike in the Desolation Wilderness (n/c) & are available at both upper/lower Echo lakes.